adrianbarwicki/angular-md-flex-demo/README.md

 In this scenario, there are troubles with Safari and Chrome - Safari seems to ignore the specified 50% and takes the full height and Chrome seems to follow exactly what is specified in the css.

-Based on this, we again heuristically propose the following constrain:
+Based on this, we again heuristically propose the following constraint:

 ***1. The relative heights of the silbling containers must always add up to 100%.*** <br />
 ***2. Silbling containers must be always of the same type: `shrink | grow | fixed`.***